Remove the system board

 - Remove the power supply unit(s) (see Remove a hot-swap power supply unit).

-- Remove the processor and memory expansion tray and the expansion tray air baffles (see Remove the processor and memory expansion tray).
+- Remove the system board air baffle and power interposer (see Remove the system board air baffle and the power interposer) or the processor and memory expansion tray and the expansion tray air baffles (see Remove the processor and memory expansion tray).

 - Remove the fan cage assembly (see Remove the fan cage assembly).